Iraqi faces German court in 'Susanna' rape-murder case

 In May last year, Bashar allegedly beat, raped and strangled Susanna to death in a wooded area near his refugee shelter in Wiesbaden.

-Her body was then buried in a shallow grave covered with leaves, twigs and soil.
+Her body was then buried in a shallow grave covered with leaves, twigs and soil, near railway tracks.

-When her body was found two weeks later, Bashar and his family had left Germany for Arbil, northern Iraq.
+When her remains were found two weeks later, Bashar and his family had left Germany for Arbil, northern Iraq.

-However following a public outcry, he was arrested by Kurdish security forces and German federal police hauled Bashar back from Iraq.
+However, he was arrested by Kurdish security forces and, despite the absence of a formal extradition treaty between Iraq and Germany, taken back to Germany.

 Bashar also faces charges for a park robbery in which he allegedly beat, strangled and threatened a man with a knife to steal his watch, bag, phone and bank card.